Are Pretrained Image Matchers Good Enough for SAR-Optical Satellite Registration?: Introduction

-\paragraph{Contributions.} \begin{itemize} \item A reproducible zero-shot evaluation protocol for large-image cross-modal registration with tiled inference, robust geometric filtering, and tie-point-grounded metrics (\S\ref{sec:method}). \item A controlled benchmark of twenty-four pretrained matchers revealing asymmetric transfer: under a fixed geometric protocol with per-matcher normalization selected on the labeled training scenes, XoFTR and RoMa achieve the lowest reported mean error ($3.0$\,px) on SpaceNet9, with MatchAnything-ELoFTR ($3.4$\,px) a close third, while MASt3R/DUSt3R are substantially more protocol-sensitive and less stable under default settings (\S\ref{sec:results}). \item Ablations across 16 protocol configurations (64 total runs) on SpaceNet9 showing that protocol parameters (geometry model, tiling, inlier gating) dominate matcher choice as the primary accuracy lever, with findings cross-validated on two additional datasets (\S\ref{sec:results}). \end{itemize}
+\paragraph{Contributions.} \begin{itemize} \item A reproducible zero-shot protocol for cross-modal registration that tiles large images, filters matches by geometric consistency, and measures displacement against verified tie points (\S\ref{sec:method}). \item A controlled benchmark of twenty-four pretrained matchers showing uneven transfer.
+Under a fixed geometric protocol with per-matcher normalization selected on the labeled training scenes, XoFTR and RoMa achieve the lowest reported mean tie-point error ($3.0$\,px) on SpaceNet9.
+MatchAnything-ELoFTR (MA-ELoFTR; $3.4$\,px) is a close third.
+MASt3R/DUSt3R are substantially more protocol-sensitive and less stable without protocol tuning (\S\ref{sec:results}, \S\ref{sec:discussion}). \item Ablations across 16 protocol configurations (64 total runs) on SpaceNet9 show that protocol parameters (geometry model, tiling, inlier gating) dominate matcher choice as the primary accuracy lever.
+Findings are corroborated on two additional datasets (\S\ref{sec:results}). \end{itemize}

-We operationalize our titular question of ``good enough'' as achieving practical baseline accuracy---sub-8\,px mean tie-point error on SpaceNet9 under a zero-shot protocol---with rank ordering that is qualitatively consistent across cross-modal benchmarks.
+We define ``good enough'' as sub-8\,px mean tie-point error on SpaceNet9 under a zero-shot protocol, with rank ordering that is qualitatively consistent across cross-modal benchmarks.